 A boy growing up in Dublin during the 1980s escapes his strained family life by starting a band to impress the mysterious girl he likes.

 Young Danny Flynn is released from prison after 14 years after “taking the rap” for the IRA and tries to rebuild his life in his old Belfast neighbourhood.

 When Jimmy Rabbitte wants to start a band, he has open auditions at his house.

 “Bull” McCabe’s family has farmed a field for generations, sacrificing endlessly for the sake of the land.
-The ambush scene was filmed at.
-Aasleagh Falls just north of Leenane village.
+The ambush scene was filmed at Aasleagh Falls which is just north of Leenane village.
 The Falls are actually in Mayo and are part of the estuary of the River Erriff, which flows past Leenane and into Killary Harbour, home of Ireland’s only Fjord, where much of the film was made.

 An unorthodox Irish policeman with a confrontational personality is partnered with an up-tight F.B.I. agent to investigate an international drug-smuggling ring.
 This was filmed dominantly in Lettermore, Galway.
 Filming took place over a six-week period in Connemara, Leitir Móir, Leitir Mealláin (Lettermullen), An Spidéal, and Bearna with some scenes for filming in Wicklow and Dublin.